hpiwowar/citation11k/analysis/stats_knit_.md

 end.rcode-->
 *Figure 5: Cumuative number of third-party reuse papers, by date of reuse paper publication.
 Separate lines are displayed for different dataset submission years*

-Early years of data submission, 2001-2002, had relatively few data deposits.
-Relatively, their levels of data reuse are very high.

-We exclude the early years from the next plot to examine the pattern of data reuse once gene expression datasets became more common.
-Figure 6 shows cumulative third-party reuse, normalized by number of datasets deposited each year, plotted as elapsed years since data publication.
+Because the number of datasets published has grown dramatically with time, it is instructive to consider the cumulative number of third-party reuses normalized by the number of datasets deposited each year (Figure 6).
+In the earliest years for which data is available, 2001-2002, there were relatively few data deposits, but these datasets have been disproportionately reused.
+We exclude the early years from the plot to examine the pattern of data reuse once gene expression datasets became more common.
+Since 2003, the rate at which individual datasets are reused has increased with each year of data publication.

 <!--begin.rcode figure6, echo=FALSE
 ggplot(data=subset(dfCountReusePapersThirdPartyCumulative, dataSubmissionYear>2002), aes(x=elapsedYears, y=NT/num_gse_ids, group=dataSubmissionYear, color=factor(dataSubmissionYear))) + geom_point() + geom_line() +